oumi-ai/oumi/docs/datasets/local_datasets.md

 ### ContentItem

-The `ContentItem` class represents a single part of content used in messages in a conversation.
+The `ContentItem` class represents a single type part of content used in multimodal messages in a conversation.
 Key attributes include:

 - `type`: The type of the content
 - `content`: Optional text content (used for content text items, or to store image URL or path for `IMAGE_URL` and `IMAGE_PATH` content items respectively).